Arcadya/arcadya.github.io/README.md

-# pokemon
+# story
-A site for a Pokémon Tournament
+A site for an interactive story.